Frequently Asked Questions For depositors

 - enable international sharing of lines and derivatives

 - permit genetic analyses (eg. DNA sequencing)

 - permit EBiSC retention of iPSC lines and associated data upon subsequent withdrawal of donor consent.

-Where the consent paperwork is acceptable, data such as the age and sex of the donor and the passage number, reprogramming technology and media requirements will be asked for and uploaded to the hPSCreg website.
+Where the consent paperwork is acceptable, you will be asked to upload data such as the age, sex and if applicable disease of the donor and the passage number, reprogramming technology and media requirements to the hPSCreg website.